 Idanim recently held its first offline masterclass with one of our experts, Zoe Kanat, who is also a board member of the Meditation Association of Australia.
 It was an enlightening session in which Zoe discussed deepening one's meditation practice.
 The event began with a brief introduction of Zoe by our co-founder Raman Mittal, a meditator himself for over 15 years.

 One has to realize that meditation is personal experience and journey, and everyone has their own learning curve.
-If you’re a beginner, after reading this you’ll have a solid foundation as you progress; if you’re intermediate, you’ll learn how to deepen your practice; if you’re advanced, you’ll learn a few new tips and tricks to try out on your journey.
+If you’re a beginner, after reading this you’ll have a solid foundation as you progress and learn mindfulness; if you’re intermediate, you’ll learn how to deepen your practice and learn meditation; if you’re advanced, you’ll learn a few new tips and tricks to try out on your journey.

 This blog will provide some of the essential points and key takeaways from the masterclass.
 In the first half, Zoe discussed how to make meditation a daily habit and overcome the initial problems one may encounter while beginning to meditate.
-So, here are a few tips that can make it easy for you to plunge into the practice:
+So, here are a few tips that can make it easy for you to plunge into the practice mindfulness meditation:

 3. Giving yourself space: It is essential to give yourself some space while slowing down and settling into meditation practice.
 Here are a few things you can do to give yourself some breathing room.
 Begin by keeping a journal, recording, or tracking your meditation activities.
 After you finish your meditation practice, you can simply sit silently for a few minutes.
 All of these will assist you in creating a safe zone for yourself.